NexusKrop/NexusShift/CONTRIBUTING.md

 If you felt your fork ready to merge, create a Merge Request.

-### Merge Requests
+### Pull Requests

-You should submit any contributions as a Merge Request if you are not a DevFish.
+You should submit any contributions via pull requests if you are not a NexusKrop member.

 For major changes and bugfixes we require you to create an issue before creating a Merge Request.

+## Current priorities

+We do have some current priorities needs to be done first.

+- (#2) Commands all break

+If you can help, please do not hesitate to help.